intel/terraform-intel-gcp-vm/examples/gcp-rhel-vm/README.md

 This module creates a Red Hat Enterprise Linux (RHEL) VM on the Intel Sapphire Rapids CPU.
 The virtual machine is created on an Intel Sapphire Rapids c3-standard-4 by default.

 Update the project with a your project id in GCP.
-It is located on the variables.tf file under this example folder for "GCP-Linux-VM".
+It is located on the variables.tf file under this example folder for "GCP-RHEL-VM".

 For the list of publicly available images for compute engines see https://cloud.google.com/compute/docs/images OR run gcloud compute images list --project gce-uefi-images to see the name, project, family and status easily in the CLI